yoelhor/vid-logic-app/README.md

 ## Status endpoint

-The frontend application queries the "status" endpoint every three seconds to obtain the latest updates regarding user activity using the user's principal name.
+The frontend application queries the [status endpoint](./Azure-Logic-app/Status/workflow.json) every three seconds to obtain the latest updates regarding user activity using the user's principal name.
 The endpoint retrieves the status data from the Azure Blob table and return it to the application.
 Consequently, the application updates the user interface in accordance with this information.
 When the status is `presentation_verified`, the application should stop the three-second interval.

 The JSON below illustrates the payload required to call the status endpoint: